Stay up-to date with Telangana Intermediate Board News

 Exam - 2nd Language Paper – II | Mode: Offline

-- He/she must have passed the 11th class in a school affiliated by TSBIE or a board recognised by TSBIE.
+- He/she must have passed the 11th class in a school affiliated with TSBIE or a board recognised by TSBIE.

 - The student must have enrolled in class 12 in a school recognised by TSBIE.